Moses Seeks Atonement for Israel

-Moses seeks atonement for Israel’s great sin, but the Lord declares that the guilty remain accountable while His angel will continue to lead them.
+Moses seeks atonement for Israel’s great sin, but the Lord declares that the guilty remain accountable while his angel will continue to lead them.

-Exodus 32:30-35 (WEB)
+Exodus 32:30-35 (BSB)

 Moses seeks atonement for Israel’s great sin, but the LORD declares that the guilty remain accountable while his angel will continue to lead them.